GNS-Science/nzshm-opensha/doc/oakley.md

 `SectionPolygons` is, like several other classes, copied from opensha and then modified for NZ purposes.
 We tried to avoid doing this as much as possible, but sometimes inheritance is not suitable for our purposes.
 On top of that, many of these classes are no longer relevant for UCERF4 and are no longer maintained or are even deleted.

 As mentioned [above](#background-seismicity), polygons are used to determine the area of influence of a fault vs background seismicity.
 UCERF3 assumes that in the polygon, there's only the fault seismicity, and outside, there's only background.
 NZSHM22 uses the `NZSHM22_PolygonisedDistributedModelBuilder` to attenuate background and fault influence gradually across the polygons.
 This flows both into the MFD constraints as well as into a re-built background seismicity pdf file, which is then fed into the OpenQuake hazard calculation.
 See `NZSHM22_PolygonisedDistributedModel` for how it is written into the archive container.

+_insert link here to paper CDC_

 ### Grids